A Louisiana man killed 8 children, 7 of his own. His family said warning signs preceded the tragedy

 Police arrived on the scene at 6:01 a.m., Smith said.

 Minutes later, police received a third call about another shooting on Harrison Street.
-A woman said her boyfriend had shot her, taken her three children and fled the scene, Smith said.
 The caller identified the suspect as Elkins.

 According to Berry, Christina Snow’s aunt, her niece lives a block away from Elkins and his wife.